Seneral/Node_Editor_Framework/Docs/docs/index.md

 ## Features

-The Node Editor is special because it's open source, but still packed full of features, some of which are very unique to this project and which we're proud of featuring:
+The Node Editor has some unique features despite being Open-Source, which we're proud of featuring:

-- Full interface featuring all expected controls like zooming/panning
+- Full interface with all expected controls like zooming/panning
 - Flexible and interchangeable GUI
 - Canvas and Editor State system featuring alot of advanced controls
-- Super easy to extend with custom nodes and types without modifying the provided code
+- Super easy to extend with custom nodes, types and even controls without modifying the provided code
-- Flexible calculation system, soon supporting for state-like behaviour
+- Powerful calculation system, soon revamped for complete flexibility
 - Extreme Node customization to create totally unique node appearances achieved by a custom windowing system
 - Growing Runtime support, including every bit from the EditorWindow